yasmimcc/omniauth-ufs_auth/README.md

 openproject configure
 ```

-If the plugin has been enabled you will have a new link that reads 'Ufs Auth' on the OpenProject login page and in the drop down menu.
+If the plugin has been enabled you will have a new link that reads 'UFS' on the OpenProject login page and in the drop down menu.

 Further details, check this old [video tutorial](https://www.youtube.com/watch?v=esCN9razZiE).